SeaQL/seaql.github.io/SeaORM/docs/05-relation/01-one-to-one.md

 On the `Fruit` entity, its `cake_id` attribute is referencing the primary key of `Cake` entity.

-To define the inverse relation
+To define the inverse relation:
 1. Add a new enum variant `Relation::Cake` to the `Fruit` entity.
-1. Write the definition for this relationship, we always define the inverse relation with `Entity::belongs_to()`.
+1. Write the definition of it with the `Entity::belongs_to()` method, we always define the inverse relation using this method.
-1. Implement the `Related<cake::Entity>`.
+1. Implement the `Related<cake::Entity>` trait.

 ```rust {10,16,24} title="entity/fruit.rs"
 #[derive(Copy, Clone, Debug, EnumIter, DeriveColumn)]